 Investing in your children’s future

-Most people want to give their children the best education they can afford, which can mean financially supporting them from school all the way through university – with the hope of achieving better prospects later in their lives.
-So, what steps can parents (or grandparents) take to meet the long-term costs associated with education, and to ensure their children’s head start?
+Most parents want to give children the best education they can afford, which can mean financially supporting them in school and through university – with the hope of improving their prospects in life.
+So, what steps can parents (or grandparents) take to meet the long-term costs associated with education, and to give their children the best start?

 Time horizon is key

 It cannot be stressed enough how important having a long-term financial plan is.
-The earlier you start putting money away, the more likely you are to build a substantial fund, as your money has time to accumulate over a larger number of years.
-Regular investing, even if it’s a relatively small sum, can also reap rewards.
+The earlier you start putting money away, the more likely you are to build a substantial fund, as your investments have more time to accumulate.
+Regular investing, even if it’s a relatively small sum, can also provide substantial returns.
 Although not guaranteed, equity markets have historically increased in value over the long-term.
 Conversely, they tend to be more volatile in the shorter term (often in line with the economic cycle).
-By putting away money every month, you can smooth out these fluctuations – an effect that is called pound cost averaging, particularly important with many years ahead for the child.
+By regularly investing, you can smooth out these fluctuations – an effect that is often called pound cost averaging, particularly important with children’s time horizons being long.

 Investing can be for everyone